-Calling All Speciality Healthcare Providers: A Check-List For The Ultimate Patient Experience
+Calling All Speciality Healthcare Providers: A Guide For The Ultimate Patient Experience

 Historically, patient feedback has come in the form of long, boring, mandatory surveys that get filled out by reluctant patients and rarely get shared with or acted on by frontline teams.
 But as patients of specialty healthcare providers such as physios, dentists and dermatologists gain more purchasing power, keeping a finger on the pulse of patient sentiment becomes increasingly important for repeat business and referrals.
 But what kind of patient feedback should you be collecting?
 How often should you be asking for it?
 And how should the feedback be used to create the ultimate patient experience?

 Short & Sweet

 The most effective form of patient feedback is short and streamlined.
 The long, old-school surveys traditionally used in healthcare are not only grueling for patients to fill out but they’re tricky to analyze and act on too.
 In the UK dentist industry for example, many clinics rely on the Friends & Family Test (FFT) for patient feedback.
 The survey asks selected patients upwards of 20 questions about their experience, and the results are collected on a monthly or quarterly basis.
 While the FFT and other traditional patient surveys may provide some interesting insights, it doesn’t provide a way to directly improve the patient experience.
 Here’s why:

 - By the time long-form feedback is collected and analyzed, much of the customer sentiment is outdated or obsolete.

 - If patient-facing staff get to see the answers to the surveys (most don’t), there's no practical way for them to follow up on the feedback.

 - If patients have a bad experience, it’s unknown to the clinic until months later.
 By then, the patient has already left bad online reviews and told at least three friends about their experience.